Royal Canadian Mounted Police 2021-2022 Departmental Plan

-- Gender-based Analysis Plus (GBA+) (analyse comparative entre les sexes plus [ACS+])
+- gender-based analysis plus (GBA+) (analyse comparative entre les sexes plus [ACS+])

-- An analytical process used to assess how diverse groups of women, men and gender-diverse people experience policies, programs and services based on multiple factors including race, ethnicity, religion, age, and mental or physical disability.
+- An analytical process used to assess how diverse groups of women, men, and gender-diverse people experience policies, programs, and services based on multiple factors including race, ethnicity, religion, age, and mental or physical disability.

 - government-wide priorities (priorités pangouvernementales)

-- horizontal initiatives (initiative horizontale)
+- horizontal initiative (initiative horizontale)

 - An initiative in which two or more federal organizations are given funding to pursue a shared outcome, often linked to a government priority.

-- non-budgetary expenditures (dépenses non budgétaires)
+- non budgetary expenditures (dépenses non budgétaires)

-- Net outlays and receipts related to loans, investments and advances, which change the composition of the financial assets of the Government of Canada.
+- Net outlays and receipts related to loans, investments, and advances, which change the composition of the financial assets of the Government of Canada.